FlockOfBirds/camera/README.md

  #### Height
     The value of the height property of the capturing window.
  #### Image Filter
-    The filter type to applied to the capturing window of the web cam.
+    The filter type to be applied to the capturing window of the web cam.
 ### Behaviour
  ![Behaviour](assets/behaviour.PNG)
  #### Select Entity type
     An entity that inherits/generalized from system.images is selected.
  #### File type
-    The file format of image/photo that is taken and stored.
+    The file format of the image/photo that is taken and stored.
 ### Buttons
  ![Buttons](assets/buttons.PNG)
  #### Capture button